Gaur4vGaur/Gaur4vGaur.github.io/_posts/ai/2025-07-05-ai_vibe-coding-conversational-software-development-part3.md

 ---
 title: Vibe Coding - Build Better with AI - Part 3 Prompt Discipline
 description: Discover how AI is transforming software development in Part 3 of my 'Vibe Coding' series.
-Explore conversational coding, real-time code generation in practice, and the future of developer productivity.
+Explore conversational coding, code generation from prompt, and the future of developer productivity.
 tags: ["ai", "vibe coding"]
 category: ["ai"]
 date: 2025-07-05